After years of planning, people of New York City can finally bid farewell to the MetroCard.

 This is the first step in the new contactless payment system, which aims to replace the old system that has been around for 25 years with a high-tech and next-generation model.

-Metropolitan Transportation Authority spokesman Jon Weinstein said in an interview with AM New York that the move to phase out the MetroCard is an example of the MTA's effort to make their systems at par with other payment methods around the world that are considered world class.
+Metropolitan Transportation Authority spokesperson Jon Weinstein said in an interview with AM New York that the move to phase out the MetroCard is an example of the MTA's effort to make its systems at par with other payment methods around the world.

-Furthermore, he added that the city of New York is world class and deserves nothing more but a world-class system such as their new scheme of payment.
+Furthermore, he added that the city of New York deserves a world-class system such as the new payment scheme.

 Currently, the MTA is testing the fare readers, or "validators," and will begin the installment process this October.
 The modern collection machines will be put on the railings of Staten Island buses and in front of turnstiles in some Lexington Avenue line subway stations.